Photo by Innerbody Research

 BlueChew’s affiliated licensed medical providers will review your information to make sure you’re a safe candidate for one of the prescription treatments.
 The consultation and approval generally happen within 24 hours, though you may need to wait 1-2 days for the company to complete its full process.

 After the medical providers review your information and approve a prescription, the medication will be delivered to your door.
-BlueChew’s packaging is discreet, with no branding for your own privacy.
+To protect your privacy, BlueChew uses discreet packaging, with no branding.

 BlueChew’s sildenafil and branded Viagra are therapeutically identical to one another, as they have to be per FDA guidelines.
 Sildenafil is the active ingredient in Viagra and is commonly prescribed as its generic equivalent now that the patent for Viagra has expired.
 That patent expiration is also why BlueChew’s sildenafil is so much less expensive than branded Viagra.